derek-perry/next-tailwind-starter/README.md

 - If using GitHub Pages, add Repository Secret Keys (instead of Environment Variables) to the repository that matches local environment variables.
 - Deploy services OTHER than GitHub: just connect repo, set to nextjs, add env vars, and deploy
 	- Add Environment Variables using that deployment service's own UI or include an env file.
-- Build Settings
+- Deployment Build Settings
-	- Set build command to "npm run build"
+	- Set build command to "next build && next-sitemap"
-	- Set build/publish location to /.next
+	- Set build/publish location to "out"
-	- Set build environment to be next.js compatible
+	- Set build environment to be next.js compatible (Set Node.js version = 18)

 ---